πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Constitutional Issue

 Congress not consulted.
 War Powers clock started retroactively.
 Operation ended before 60-day limit.
+House passed resolution condemning the invasion as a violation of international law.

 Panama Invasion